BenKabongo25/BenKabongo25/README.md

-- 👋 Hi, I’m @BenKabongo25
+- 👋 Hello, I’m @BenKabongo25
 - 👀 I’m interested in programming
-- 🌱 Currently I am a student at the University of Caen Normandie
+- 🌱 Currently I am a student at the Sorbonne University
 - 💞️ I’m looking to collaborate on mobile applications or AI
 - 📫 I can be reached at kabongo.ben025@gmail.com